robindrost/docs-1/docs/README.md

 ### Domain Whitelisting

-The Livery players connect with the following domains.
+The Livery players connect to the following domains.
 The domains need to be whitelisted for the best possible user experience.
 All requests are done over HTTPS.

 #### Generic

 - time.akamai.com
 - cdn.livery.live
 - ip.livery.live
+- amazonaws.com

 #### When using jsdelivr